phiweger/vis/alignfigR/README.md

+This code was stolen from [SJ Spielman](https://github.com/sjspielman/alignfigR), and modified so as to make it compatible with recent changes to ggplot2 v2.X, enjoy.

 # alignfigR
 R package for creating multiple sequence alignment figures.
 Using the endless power of [ggplot2](http://ggplot2.org), alignfigR creates colorful graphical representations of your sequence alignments.